-Development has been one of the most lively and challenging areas in economics.
-Over the last decades there have been advances in economic theory and econometric methods that have allowed development economists to reformulate some age-old questions.
-This course will introduce you to these advances and give you a feel of the current debates.
-This course will take you through an exciting journey that will acquaint you with new ideas and new ways of answering fundamental questions about the economics of poor societies and the process of economic development.
+Economic development has always been one of the most lively and challenging areas in economics.
+Over the last decades, advances in economic theory and econometric methods have allowed development economists to review some age-old questions.
+Why do some countries grow faster than others?
+What is the link between inequality, poverty, and economic development?
+How can we explain rural-urban migrations in the light of urban poverty?
+Do poor people make the wrong decisions about consumption, work or investment?
+Why is credit more expensive in developing economies?
+Are free trade and foreign investment good for development?
+Does development aid work?
+This course will introduce you to these advances and give you a feel of the current debates, acquainting you with new ideas and new ways of answering fundamental questions about the economics of poor societies and the process of economic development.

 1. Introduction to economic development.
-2. Economic growth I: the Neoclassical growth model.
-3. Economic growth II.
-Alternative growth models.
-Endogenous growth.
-Poverty traps.
-4. Economic growth III.
+Concept and measurement.
+The scientific method.
+2. Economic growth.
+The Neoclassical growth model and alternative growth models.
 Empirical evidence.
 Conditional convergence.
-5. Economic inequality, poverty and development.
-6. Population and development.
-7. The dual economy.
-Rural-urban migration.
-8. Rural markets I: land and labour.
-9. Rural markets II: capital and insurance.
-10. International trade and development.
-11. International finance and development.
-12. Development policy.
+3. Economic inequality, poverty and development.
+4. Population and development.
+The dual economy.
+Migration.
+5. Emerging markets: land, labour, capital, and insurance.
+6. International trade and finance.
+7. Development policy.

 Ray, D. (1998).
 Development economics.
 Princeton University Press; Basu, K. (2003).
 Analytical development economics: the less developed economy revisited.
 MIT Press; Banerjee, A. & E. Duflo (2012).
 Poor Economics.
 Public Affairs; Thirlwall, A.P.
 (2011).
 Economics of development.
 Palgrave Macmillan.
 Todaro, M. P., & Smith, S. C. (2015).
 Economic development.
 Pearson.